 How to Avoid the Young Driver Surcharge

-For AAA members who rent through Hertz, the young driver fee is waived.
+For AAA members who rent through Hertz, the young driver fee is waived (Hertz’ standard daily fee for drivers 25 years and younger is about $20).
 USAA members can also get this perk with certain car rental brands.
-Another strategy is to price out the young driver fee at different rental companies, then compare it to car sharing services like Getaround and Zipcar, which charge tiered fees for drivers ranging in age from 18 (Zipcar) or 19 (Getaround) to 24 that decrease the older the driver is.
+Another strategy is to price out the young driver fee at different rental companies, then compare it to car sharing services like Getaround and Zipcar, which charge tiered fees for drivers that decrease the older the driver is.
+If you’re under 25, it’s important to do this research well in advance since in addition to additional fees, most companies have a minimum age to rent or a limited set of car classes, so you may have fewer options to begin with.

 4. Cancellation Fees for Prepaid Rates